Skip to content

 Flat affect tends to be more prominent and chronic over time.
 Emotional blunting may improve if and when mental health symptoms improve.

-Signs & Symptoms of Flat Affect
+What Are the Signs and Symptoms of Flat Affect?

 The signs and symptoms of flat affect can vary depending on the person.
 It’s important to note that flat affect doesn’t indicate the absence of emotions.
 Instead, it’s about how emotions are expressed and oriented.3